Benidorm Fiesta Dates 2020

 There are NO fiestas in August, but an incredible amount of cultural and artistic events.
 There are live concerts most nights in the Aiguera Park auditoriums, including ballet, opera, theater and performances by leading popular international and Spanish groups and singers.

-Benidorm Pride – Dates will be confirmed after Benidorm Pride 2019 This will be the 10th Pride event and gets bigger and more popular with each year.
+Benidorm Pride – August 31st to 6th September.
+This will be the 10th Pride event and gets bigger and more popular with each year.

 Moors and Christians Fiesta – Generally first weekend in October but dates to be confirmed